Learn More About Giving Birth at the UCLA Health BirthPlace

 When you are in labor and ready to give birth, you don't want to deal with paperwork.
 The BirthPlace offers pre-admission registration so the joy of your special moment is not tempered by the stress of filling out insurance and hospital registration forms.

 Throughout your pregnancy, you will have regular visits with your obstetrician.
-After you give birth, you will see your pediatrician for well-baby visits at least six times in the first year of your baby's life.
+After giving birth, you will see your pediatrician for well-baby visits at least six times in the first year of your baby's life.
 It's important you choose doctors you trust and like.

 UCLA Health makes those decisions easy by providing you with convenient access to dozens of top-quality physicians in your neighborhood.
 For a list of UCLA obstetricians and pediatricians near you, go to uclahealth.org or call (800) 825-2631.